 To echo Matt’s session, people are working from home who are not equipped to work from home, so it’s more important than ever to consistently show up for them.
 Reach out to the people who may be quiet on Zoom.
 Ping them and check in with them and also share what’s going on in your own life.

 Is now the time to be extra thoughtful about your brand’s voice?
-Should you consider changing that voice?
+Should you consider changing it?